dvermd/ockam/documentation/architecture/messaging/Pipes_Channels.md

 Since messages are flowing from the sender, receiver does not initiate the communication and rarely needs to store a route to the sender in its state.

 1. Static pipe - a pipe in which sender is created with a known route to the receiver
-2. Session pipe - a pipe in which sender is created with a session init route and receiver mey be created during the session establishment
+2. Session pipe - a pipe in which sender is created with a session init route and receiver may be created during the session establishment

 <img src="./images/static_pipe.jpg" width="100%">